 Standing Seam Metal Roof

-Let’s start with the standing seam roof, or SSR as it is commonly abbreviated.
+Let’s start with the standing seam roof, or SSMR as it is commonly abbreviated.
 The profile of this roof has flat panels intersected with evenly spaced vertical legs or seams.
 Fastenings are concealed on these panels – hence the reason the profile is commonly called “concealed fastener”.
-SSRs can be attached to roof decks via clips or with a fastening flange.
+SSMRs can be attached to roof decks via clips or with a fastening flange.

 The Benefits of Standing Seam

 While material and finish warranties are generally the same, most standing seam systems are offered with better warranties on the entire system.
 Some manufacturers also offer extended assurance that the roof won’t leak (weather-tightness warranty) over some given period of time.
 The absence of exposed fastening and concealed clip attachment lends itself to a much lower possibility of leakage as compared to the exposed fastener system which can require hundreds or even thousands of fasteners and rubber grommets that are subject to installation error and fatigue in service because they penetrate the weathering surface, and “pin” the panel to the structure.

 Of course, to toot our own horn, another way to preserve your SSMR roof warranty is to utilize S-5!’s zero-penetration attachment solution technology.
 Our clamps can attach almost anything to your standing seam roof – all without piercing the metal and without violating the roof’s warranty.
 Rooftop mounting is a breeze when you do it The Right Way®.

 |Are you considering making the switch?
 Think metal roofs are noisy?
 Too hard to maintain?
 Think again!
 Read our comparison on the two types and discover which one is the best material for your roof.
 Learn More|